Contributors Dropdown icon

 A copywriter at Funnel, Sean has more than 15 years of experience working in branding and advertising (both agency and client side).
 He's also a professional voice actor.

-A quick Google search will lead you to dozens of in-depth resources, all focusing on data access.
-However, this concept involves much more than just opening the data floodgates.
+A quick Google search for "data democratization" will lead you to dozens of in-depth resources, all focusing on better data access.
+But the concept of data democratization involves much more than just opening the data floodgates.
 It’s an ongoing process that enables and empowers everyone to work with data in a way that leads to better decision-making and a more optimal customer experience.

-So, while this approach may seem complex and overwhelming, especially among marketers with little data analysis experience, data democratization becomes second nature with the right mentality, tools, and cultural shift.
+So, while a data democracy may seem complex and overwhelming, especially among marketers with little data analysis experience, data democratization becomes second nature with the right mentality, tools, and cultural shift.

 What is data democratization?

-Data democratization is the process by which organizations make data accessible to all stakeholders and employees, helping them understand how to use it, regardless of their background.
-This approach is entirely different than historical tactics, as IT teams once owned most (if not all) of the company's data.
-Teams would waste time seeking data and waiting for approval to use it.
+Data democratization is the process by which organizations not only make data accessible to all stakeholders and employees, but also help them understand what it means and how to use it – regardless of their background.
+This approach is entirely different from the historical approaches.
+Before data democratization was widespread, data teams were the ones who owned and reported most (if not all) of the company's data.
+Teams would waste time requesting data and waiting for approval to use it.
 And even when they did have access, it was challenging to make sense of it.

-In many companies, only top-level executives can access and utilize the company's data, as the BI teams prioritize serving them.
-However, this prevents other teams in the company to learn from the data, resulting in missed opportunities.
+In many companies, only top-level executives can access and utilize the company's data, as the data teams prioritize serving them over lower authority colleagues.
+However, this siloed approach prevents other teams in the company from using their expertise to offer actionable insights, resulting in missed opportunities.

-The greatest issue with limiting access is that it stops companies from using data-driven processes across the entire organization.
-Company data is siloed, reducing its value.
-In contrast, data democratization allows people who are not computing whizzes to access data and analyze it without the support of data experts, like data scientists or data analysts.
+The greatest issue with restricting data access is that it stops companies from using data-driven processes across the entire organization.
+When company data is siloed, its value is lower.
+In contrast, data democratization and data literacy allows people without tech expertise to access data and analyze it without the support of data experts, like data scientists or data analysts.

 • No data access